Daily High to Daily Low: Is It Safe to Buy ONEOK Inc. (OKE)?

-ONEOK Inc. (NYSE:OKE) went down by -1.40% from its latest closing price compared to the recent 1-year high of $57.55.
-The company’s stock price has collected -4.30% of loss in the last five trading sessions.
+ONEOK Inc. (NYSE:OKE) went up by 1.89% from its latest closing price compared to the recent 1-year high of $57.55.
+The company’s stock price has collected 3.28% of gains in the last five trading sessions.
 Press Release reported on 08/17/21 that ONEOK to Participate in Citi Midstream Energy Infrastructure Conference

 Is It Worth Investing in ONEOK Inc. (NYSE :OKE) Right Now?